oracle-quickstart/oci-weblogic-server/solutions/non_jrf/README.md

 ## WebLogic non JRF domain

-This solution creates single/multi node WLS cluster with Oracle Cloud Infrastructure File Storage service(FSS) fronted by a load balancer.
+This solution creates single/multi node WebLogic cluster with Oracle Cloud Infrastructure File Storage service (FSS) fronted by a load balancer.
 The solution will create only one stack at time and further modifications that are done will be done on the same stack.

-This topology creates WLS in private subnet.
+This topology creates WebLogic cluster in private subnet.
 Following regional subnets are created under new VCN.
-- WLS Regional Private Subnet
+- WebLogic regional private subnet
-- Bastion Regional Public Subnet
+- Bastion regional public subnet
-- Loadbalancer Frontend Public Subnet
+- Load balancer frontend public subnet
-- Mount Target Regional Private Subnet
+- Mount target regional private subnet

 ![Full Topology Diagram](Topology.png)

 The above diagram shows a topology that includes most of the components supported by the Terraform scripts.
 In this scenario, the WebLogic servers are created in a private subnet.
 To access the applications running on WebLogic, a new OCI load balancer in public regional subnet will be created.
 A bastion instance with a public ip address is provisioned to allow access to the WebLogic VMs in the private subnet.
-New file system(FSS) and mount target will be created in a private subnet to support mounting shared storage for WLS instance data and middleware.
-The file system(FSS) will be mounted on each WLS instance at /u01/shared.
+New file system (FSS) and mount target will be created in a private subnet to support mounting shared storage for WebLogic instance data and middleware.
+The file system (FSS) will be mounted on each WebLoogic instance at /u01/shared.

 ## Before You Begin with Oracle WebLogic Server for OCI
 Refer to the [documentation](https://docs.oracle.com/en/cloud/paas/weblogic-cloud/user/you-begin-oracle-weblogic-cloud.html) for the pre-requisite steps to using Oracle WebLogic Server for OCI.